 Delegations of Authority will be jointly developed by the Jurisdictional and Protecting Agencies and will document procedures and criteria that specify direction, authority, and financial management guidelines to Incident Commanders.

-For fires not on BLM lands, the Alaska Master AgreementMaster Agreement and this Operating Plan serve as the initial Delegation of Authority from Jurisdictional Agencies to the Protecting Agencies to implement initial response activities in accordance with the AIWFMP.
+For fires not on BLM lands, the Alaska Master Agreement and this Operating Plan serve as the initial Delegation of Authority from Jurisdictional Agencies to the Protecting Agencies to implement initial response activities in accordance with the AIWFMP.
 BLM requires that all Type 3, 4, and 5 Incident Commanders for fires affecting BLM lands receive a pre-season delegation from the State Director or appropriate District Manager.
 BLM-AFS will coordinate this process.

-Incident Commanders for fires of Type 3 complexity and above will receive a written delegation consistent with the Alaska Master AgreementMaster Agreement and this Operating Plan that has been jointly developed and signed by affected Jurisdictional and Protecting Agencies.
+Incident Commanders for fires of Type 3 complexity and above will receive a written delegation consistent with the Alaska Master Agreement and this Operating Plan that has been jointly developed and signed by affected Jurisdictional and Protecting Agencies.

-If additional jurisdictions become affected amendments to the Delegation of Authority and additional signatures may be required.
+If additional jurisdictions become affected, amendments to the Delegation of Authority and additional signatures may be required.
 When the Jurisdictional Agency, the Protecting Agency, and the employing agency of the Incident Commander are one and the same, a written delegation for Type 3 incidents is optional.

 Protecting and Jurisdictional Agencies will participate in IMT in-briefings to provide information on local issues, personnel, facilities and identify key representatives.
 The Protecting Agencies will authorize and provide oversight for incident resources regardless of the complexity level and will assign a liaison to out-of-state Type 1 & 2 IMTs.
 Jurisdictional Agencies may assign incident resources outside of the IMT structure such as Agency Administrator Representatives, Resource Advisors, Strategic Operational Planners, Long-term Analysts, or other positions.
 These assignments should be coordinated with the IMT.

 Protecting and Jurisdictional Agencies will collaborate to develop schedules and agendas for IMT in-briefings and closeout meetings.
 Prior to the closeout meeting, each agency will be given the opportunity to contribute to the written evaluation of IMT’s performance in the implementation of the direction contained in the Delegation of Authority.
-The Protecting Agency is responsible for compiling the final evaluation documents, the closeout notes, and for obtaining the Incident Summary from the IMT.
-IMT evaluations, and minutes from the closeout or IMT Incident Summary will be forwarded to the Protecting Agencies’ Chief of Fire Operations, and the AWFCG Chair and Executive Assistant for distribution to affected Jurisdictional Agency representatives.
-Lessons learned from the IMT debriefings will be included as an Interagency Fall Fire Review agenda item.
+The Protecting Agency is responsible for forwarding the final evaluation documentation and the IMT Incident Summary to the AWFCG Operations Committee for distribution to the AWFCG chair and Agency representatives.
+Lessons learned from the IMT closeout meetings will be included as an Interagency Fall Fire Review agenda item.

 Preservation of Evidence